 Gary Plowman joined the chambers in June 1984, after spending six years as a prosecutor for the Hong Kong Government.
 It was not long before he made a name in criminal law.
 In 1993, Gary Plowman was appointed Queen's Counsel.
 Four years later, upon becoming head of chambers, chambers came to be known as the Chambers of Gary Plowman SC.
 The name of chambers was later shortened to Plowman Chambers.
 In 2019, Peter Duncan SC became the Head of Chambers.

-Plowman Chambers has thirty seven members, including eight Senior Counsel.
+Plowman Chambers has thirty five members, including six Senior Counsel.

 Plowman Chambers is a leading set of barristers' chambers in Hong Kong.
 Members have consistently been instructed in numerous high profile and landmark cases over the years.
 In addition to their legal practice, Members regularly act as chairmen or members of statutory tribunals.